 Gender Inequity in Professional Sports

-- Total prize money for the PGA tour, $256 million, is more than five times that of the LPGA tour, $50 million.
+- Total prize money for the 2014 PGA tour, over $340 million, is more than five times that of the new-high for the 2015 LPGA tour, $61.6 million.
 Similar discrepancies exist throughout professional sports.

 What you can do

 - Support companies that advocate for women's athletics